Gudradain/spirit-island-template/_docs/board_front.md

 The fastest way to get started is to start from the example template in the folder boards/example.
 Return here for detailed explanations of options for different parts of the board.

 ### General Icons
-General Images: Images for invaders, elements, dahan, etc in a board can be called by enclosing its name with "{}".
+Icons for invaders, elements, dahan, etc can be used by enclosing its name with "{}".
 For example, {dahan} or {fire}.
 Here is a list of what is available:
 - Elements (fire, water, earth, air, plant, animal, sun, moon)
 	- any: the Any element icon
 	- star: the Element icon (from Starlight)
 	- markerplus, markerminus: the Prepare Element Marker and Discard Element Marker (from Shifting Memory)
 - Invaders (explorer, town, city)
 - Presence (presence, sacred-site, no-presence, no-own-presence, move-presence)
-- Island icons (blight, dahan, fear, disease, wilds, beast, strife, badlands)
+- Island icons (blight, dahan, beasts, wilds, disease, strife, badlands)
+- Fear icons (fear, terror1, terror2, terror3)
 - Land icons (sand, mountain, jungle, wetland, ocean, jungle-wetland, jungle-sand, sand-wetland, mountain-jungle, mountain-wetland, mountain-sand)
 - Targeting icons (range-plus-one, range-0, range-1, range-2, range-3, range-4, player-spirit)
+- Power Card icons (fast, slow, player-spirit, or)
 - Custom icons can be added in the \<head\>\<style\> section at the top of the spirit board HTML
 	 - Save the custom symbol image file in the same folder as the HTML
 	 - Update the custom icon reference with the .png or .jpg of the custom symbol